rushinakhale115/rushinakhale115/README.md

 ###

 <h1 align="left">Hi 👋!
-My name is Rushikesh .
-I'm a developer and programmer from Pune!!</h1>
+My name is Rushikesh and I'm a developer and programmer from Pune!!</h1>

 ###